What is Dependency Injection?

 echo addition(23, 1); // prints 24

-A few trivial lines of code, but so many key concepts hidden in them.
-That there are variables.
-That code is broken down into smaller units, which are functions, for example.
-That we pass them input arguments and they return results.
-All that's missing are conditions and loops.
+A few trivial lines of code, yet they hide so many key concepts.
+That variables exist.
+That code is divided into smaller units, such as functions.
+That we pass input arguments to them and they return results.
+Only conditions and loops are missing.

-The fact that a function takes input data and returns a result is a perfectly understandable concept, which is also used in other fields, such as mathematics.
+The fact that we pass input data to a function and it returns a result is a perfectly understandable concept, used in other fields as well, like mathematics.

-A function has its signature, which consists of its name, a list of parameters and their types, and finally the type of the return value.
-As users, we are interested in the signature, and we usually don't need to know anything about the internal implementation.
+A function has its signature, consisting of its name, a list of parameters and their types, and finally, the return value type.
+As users, we are interested in the signature; we usually don't need to know anything about the internal implementation.

-Now imagine that the function signature looked like this:
+Now imagine the function signature looked like this:

 function addition(float $x): float

-An addition with one parameter?
-That's strange… What about this?
+Summation with one parameter?
+That's strange… How about this?

 function addition(): float

-Now that's really weird, right?
+That's really strange now, isn't it?
 How is the function used?

 Looking at such code, we would be confused.
-Not only would a beginner not understand it, but even an experienced programmer would not understand such code.
+Not only would a beginner not understand it, but even a skilled programmer wouldn't understand such code.

 Are you wondering what such a function would actually look like inside?
-Where would it get the summands?
-It would probably somehow get them by itself, perhaps like this:
+Where would it get the numbers to add?
+It would probably procure them somehow itself, perhaps like this:

 function addition(): float